PriscillaAnnor-Gyamfi/Patients-Emergency-Room-Visit-Report/README.md

 <h2>Dashboard Features </h2>
+Below are the highlighted features of the dashboard, along with their respective visualizations and functionalities.
+These features are designed to address various business challenges by providing comprehensive information and ensuring a user-friendly experience, facilitating insightful data-driven decision-making:

 - <b>Summary of Patient Visits: Provides a breakdown of total patient visits categorized by administrative assistance.
 It distinguishes between patients scheduled through administrative assistance and those not scheduled through administrative assistance.</b>
 - <b>Walk-in Patients vs. Referred Patients: Displays the number of walk-in patients and patients referred to specific departments.</b>